uncodedlb/waprolb/index.md

 For the latest on our meetups, please visit our page on [meetup.com/lbtech](http://www.meetup.com/lbtech).
 Some of our [past meetups](http://www.meetup.com/lbtech/#past) include photos.
 We do not have our own Facebook, google+ or twitter accounts ... yet?
 Please let us know if you'd like to be involved and help.

-**Disclaimer:** Our site is new as of spring 2015.
-It is also temporary... we're in the process of redesigning the website and rebuilding it together.
+This site is new as of spring 2015, and is temporary.
+We're in the process of redesigning the website and rebuilding it together.
 Want to help?
 Read below on how to contribute.

 ## Help Promote